X-Bomber: Episodes

+Voice cast

 The English cast list of Star Fleet was relatively small, with most voice actors doing the extra voices in the series as well.
 Credits were only made based on the main characters who appeared in the first episode, with the credits being reused each episode afterwards.
 As a result, Al Matthews was uncredited from his role later in the series.

+Three of the English-language voice actors (Benedict, Rolston and Matthews) would later appear in the 1986 sci-fi horror film Aliens.